Ackater/writing.com-archival/README.md

 # CAVEAT EMPTOR - BUYER BEWARE

 I am no longer actively maintaining this repository.
 You should be prepared to fix the code if you really want to get it to work.
-(Feel free to fork the repository.)
-I think it actually broke a while ago since the HTML layout of the chapter pages changed a bit.
+I think it actually broke a while ago when the HTML layout of the chapter pages changed a bit.
+So if you're not a programmer or at least familiar with running Python programs, turn back now.
+Feel free to fork the repository though.

 Also, I've only used this on Linux.
-Mac will probably work, but I doubt it will work out of the box on Windows.
+It probably works on Mac, but I doubt it will work out of the box on Windows.

 ### Item_id?